Matze997/BetterVanish/README.md

 # BetterVanish
-The best Vanish Plugin Ever for PocketMine!
+The best Vanish Plugin ever for PocketMine!

 **Features**